Beep baseball: National Beep Baseball Association

 The National Beep Baseball Association (NBBA) was organized in the United States in 1976 for adults with visual impairments to play baseball.
 Each year, the NBBA coordinates local, state, and regional tournaments, among them the Indy Invitational in Indianapolis, Indiana; the Bolingbrook Beep Ball Bash (one of the first tournaments to offer a cash award) outside Chicago, Illinois; in some cases, a round robin tournament in Columbus, Ohio; and, more recently, a round robin tournament in the Philadelphia area.
 In August of each year, the NBBA sponsors a national and international invitational tournament.
 The 2007 World Series, as the August invitational is known, was held for the first time in a city that hosts no beep baseball team, Rochester, Minnesota.
 More recently, the World Series has been held in Columbus, Ohio, in 2004; Houston, Texas, in 2005; and Cleveland, Ohio, in 2006.
 The World Series was held in Taiwan in 2000.

-The 2018 World Series took place in Eau Claire, Wisconsin and the 2019 event is scheduled for Tulsa, Oklahoma.
+The 2018 World Series took place in Eau Claire, Wisconsin, and the 2019 event took place in Tulsa, Oklahoma.